Logo Design Crash Course Part 1 Anatomy of a Logo

-When designing a logo, there is a lot to know.
+When approaching a logo design, there is a lot to know.
 It’s the core values and fundamental principles of a company, distilled down into a graphic.
 Logo designs have to look good at almost any size, and hold up in both print and web.

 I have come up with a logo crash course to explain the basics.
 It will focus on the visual side of branding, and some of the principles behind good logo design.